StuMason/laravel-sns-subscription-queues/README.md

 # Laravel SNS Subscription Queues

+## Under Active Development

+This package is actively being developed and should be considered experimental for the time being.

 ## Usage

 This package extends the default `Illuminate\Queue\QueueServiceProvider` to handle queue payloads from SNS Topic subscriptions.
 It works by checking for a custom handler configuration in the event the Job doesn't meet the expected Laravel payload structure.
 If a custom queue handler has been configured this package then adds the necessary structure so that the queue system can process the Job.